FrancescoGrazioso/StreamingCommunity/README.md

 python test_run.py --category 2       # Search in movies & series
 python test_run.py --category 3       # Search in series
 python test_run.py --category 4       # Search in torrent category

+# If installed via pip, you can also use the entrypoint directly
+streamingcommunity --site streamingcommunity --search "interstellar" --auto-first
 ```

 # Docker